marconetto/azadventures/chapter1/README.md

 ##### VPN connection is no longer working
 It may be a good idea to reboot your machine if you tried several things :)

+If you have issues importing the p12 file, take a look a the last reference of this tutorial.

 ## References